lokomurdok89/VacasaTest/README.md

 Requests will be sent to your service in the 'q' parameter.
 Some requests are structured as questions with free-text answers while others will require some analysis to return a correct response.
 Responses should be plain text.

-## :metal Puzzle 1: Simple addition.
+## :metal: Puzzle 1: Simple addition.
-### :rocket Puzzle 2: Count the number of words-consonants-vowels.
+## :rocket: Puzzle 2: Count the number of words-consonants-vowels.
 Y counts as a consonant.

 If you like brain teasers, try to figure out what is going on in these bonus puzzles.
 ## :sparkles: Bonus 1: < Combinations >.
 Can you notice anything about the input and output lists that might give clues?